 Install the ShortPixel plugin and Activate it.

-Create your free ShortPixel account by clicking the button below and grab your API key.
+Create your free ShortPixel account by clicking the button below and grabbing your API key from your Dashboard.

 Copy and paste your ShortPixel API key to Settings in ShortPixel.
 Save your Changes.

 Now you have successfully integrated ShortPixel with your WordPress blog.

 Your API key is fundamental to running ShortPixel successfully on your blog.
 Once you’ve optimized a couple of images and PDF files on your blog, you can see their details in your ShortPixel account’s Analytics pages.

 So, it all makes sense to protect your ShortPixel API key to save ShortPixel credits and collect accurate results for optimized content.

 As you’ve integrated ShortPixel with your WordPress blog, you can now optimize images in a WordPress blog in three different ways.